What is Kefir & How to make Kefir

 Kefir Health Benefits:

-- Improves digestion and digestive health, plus it can boost the immune system
+- Improves digestion and digestive health with it’s good bacteria, plus it can boost the immune system

 - Increases the population of desirable bacteria and eliminates some of the harmful bacteria in the gut

 - Helps with gastrointestinal problems such as constipation, diarrhea, and bloating

 - Has been used in the treatment of candidiasis (a fungal infection caused by candida), allergies, metabolic disorders, and many more conditions

 - Contains important minerals (calcium and magnesium) for a healthy nervous system